 Road salt keeps us safe on roads and sidewalks during the winter months.
-Towns, cities, businesses, and individuals dump roughly 20 million tons of salt on roads, sidewalks, and parking lots every year.
-And as snow melts or rain falls, that salt gets washed into our storm drains, our streams, and even into our drinking water.
+Towns, cities, businesses, and individuals dump roughly 10-20 million tons of salt on roads, sidewalks, and parking lots every year depending on the weather conditions.
+As snow melts or rain falls, that salt gets washed into our storm drains, our streams, and even into our drinking water.

 For the new season, we aim to partner with more local groups, double the submissions we receive, and help volunteers advocate for smarter salt use in their community.
 You can join us and become a salt watcher too!